18 Sep Iconic home

 Designed by architects Christian A. Asmus and Richard R. Clark, the home that sits on five acres in the heart of Belle Meade on the Boulevard represents one of the first “Country Place Era” estates in Nashville.

-And here is her granddaughter, Florence on her wedding day in the same room, in 2016.
+Here is Margaret Ann’s granddaughter, Florence, on her wedding day in the drawing room, in 2016.

 Such wonderful family traditions captured in this home and in the surrounding noteworthy gardens have been featured in numerous magazines, including Southern Living, Southern Accents, Southern Comfort, and listed in the Archives of American Gardens in the Smithsonian Institution.